plausible/docs/docs/visibility.md

 <img alt="Make your website stats public" src={useBaseUrl('img/visibility.png')} />

-Click on the "**Make stats public**" button to make your website stats public and get access to your public stats dashboard URL.
+Switch on to make your website stats public and get access to your public stats dashboard URL.

 ## Want to make your stats private again?